 Mr. Crawford serves on the board of directors for the American Gas Association, the Energy Association of Pennsylvania, the West Virginia Oil and Natural Gas Association, the Interstate Natural Gas Association of America, and the Urban League of Greater Pittsburgh.
 He is also a member of the UPMC Hillman Cancer Center Council, and a trustee of West Virginia Wesleyan College.

 Nicholas J. Deluliis

-Nicholas J. DeIuliis has served as a Director and the Chief Executive Officer of CNX Resources Corporation since May 7, 2014.
-He was appointed President of the Company on February 23, 2011.
-Including the period prior to the separation of CONSOL Energy Inc. into two separate companies, Mr. DeIuliis has more than 30 years of experience with the Company and in that time has held the positions of President and Chief Executive Officer, Chief Operating Officer, Senior Vice President - Strategic Planning, and earlier in his career various engineering positions.
-He was a Director, President and Chief Executive Officer of CNX Gas Corporation from its creation in 2005 through 2009.
+Nicholas J. DeIuliis has served as a Director and the Chief Executive Officer and President of CNX Resources Corporation since May 2014.
+Mr. DeIuliis has more than 30 years of experience with the Corporation.
+He is a member of the Board of Directors of the University of Pittsburgh Cancer Institute.
 Mr. DeIuliis is a registered engineer in the Commonwealth of Pennsylvania and a member of the Pennsylvania bar.